giosil/wux/README.md

 A Javascript library to build component based user interface.

-The project was born from a long experience in the development of portals in the public administration, particularly in the Italian market where the [Bootstrap Italia](https://italia.github.io/bootstrap-italia) theme is recommended by [AGID](https://www.agid.gov.it).
+The project was born from a long experience in the development of portals in the public sector, particularly in the Italian market where the [Bootstrap Italia](https://italia.github.io/bootstrap-italia) theme is recommended by [AGID](https://www.agid.gov.it).

 The **WUX** library is inspired by [React](https://react.dev) for component lifecycle management, but is designed to be more
 - **lightweight**,